Categories: Women Entrepreneur

 2. Opportunities abound for women entrepreneurs.

 That’s not to say that only women need female leadership.
 Men need it too.
 Everyone in business can benefit from as many perspectives as possible—especially the ones that aren’t their own.
-For that reason, I hope to see more women acting as ambassadors; learning public speaking, taking on leadership roles, and generally putting themselves and their perspective out there.
+For that reason, I hope to see more women acting as ambassadors; learning public speaking, taking on leadership roles, and generally putting themselves and their perspectives out there.

 3. It’s still an uphill climb for women entrepreneurs